-We want to make sure that anyone in the UK who stammers can find help and support.
+Run, walk, cycle, swim, bake a cake...
+Fundraise for STAMMA and help us make sure everyone in the UK who stammers can get help and support.

 Not up for a 5K, 10K or perfecting your lemon drizzle for a bake sale?
-There are plenty of ways you can raise money for the BSA through things you are doing already such as shopping, updating your social profile or streaming.
-We are charity that depends on donations from individuals to continue to create a better world for those who stammer.
-Take a look at the options below and let us know if we’ve missed any.
+There are plenty of ways you can raise money for STAMMA, the British Stammering Association, by shopping online, doing a birthday fundraiser on social media or even gaming.
+We are a charity that depends on donations to continue to create a better world for those who stammer.
+Take a look at the options below.

-If you shop with Amazon, please make the BSA your chosen charity through Amazon Smile.
+If you shop with Amazon, please make us your chosen charity through Amazon Smile.
 Go to smile.amazon.co.uk and select 'YourAmazonSmile' under the 'Your account' tab.
-You can search for and add “the British Stammering Association” as your chosen charity and we’ll receive a small amount whenever you shop through the smile.amazon pages.
+You can search for and add 'the British Stammering Association' as your chosen charity and we’ll receive a small amount whenever you shop through the smile.amazon pages.

 You can also raise money through Easy Fundraising.
 See this guide on how it works.
-After signing up and selecting The British Stammering Association as your chosen charity, you can shop with a variety of online retailers including Ebay, Expedia, John Lewis, M&S and through the Easy Fundraising site.
-A proportion of the money you spend will go to the BSA.
+After signing up and selecting 'STAMMA/The British Stammering Association' as your chosen charity, you can shop with a variety of online retailers including Ebay, Expedia, John Lewis, M&S and through the Easy Fundraising site.
+A proportion of the money you spend will go to us.

-A similar alternative service called Give As You Live does much the same thing: you register, search for The British Stammering Association as your chosen charity and then search for your favourite shops and raise some money for us in the process.
-Click here to find out more.
+A similar alternative service called Give As You Live does much the same thing: you register, search for 'STAMMA/The British Stammering Association' as your chosen charity and then search for your favourite shops and raise some money for us in the process.
+Find out more.

 We are a registered charity and recognised by Facebook and Instagram.
-Perhaps you could make the BSA your chosen charity when you set up a birthday fundraiser?
+Perhaps you could make us your chosen charity when you set up a birthday fundraiser?
+See Facebook's Fundraisers page for instructions.

 Jewellery, banknotes and stamps

-You can send your old jewellery as well as old and foreign banknotes off to be recycled and make money for the BSA.
-Items that can be recycled to raise money for the BSA are:
+You can send your old jewellery as well as old and foreign banknotes off to be recycled and make money for STAMMA.
+Items that can be recycled to raise money are:

 - Any jewellery — gold, silver, costume jewellery, watches, broken and damaged items (like odd earrings, snapped chains or items with missing stones).